MaxPopsuy/Entropy/README.md

 - add ram/cpu/gpu usage to list of processes
 - finally make process list as a table
-- add second argument to sort by ram/cpu/gpu usage or id
 - advanced find (?)
-- change help command to more advanced
+- more advanced help command

 v1.2.0:

-- add graphs of ram/cpu/gpu usage
+- add charts of ram/cpu/gpu usage
 - show detailed stats of your processes usage of ram/cpu/gpu
 - more functions
+- advanced status function (i.e. sort by name/ram usage etc.)

 v1.3.0: